AdalbertoCq/Histomorphological-Phenotype-Learning/README.md

 4. Remove tile instances from H5 file.

 ### 7. Leiden clustering based on fold cross validation
+This step performs clustering by only using representations in the training set.
+Samples in the training set are taken from the specified fold pickle.

+Keep in mind that if there are 5 folds, the script will perform 5 different clustering steps.
+One per training set.

 Usage:
 ```
 Run Leiden Comunity detection over Self-Supervised representations.
 optional arguments:
   -h, --help            show this help message and exit
-  --subsample           Number of sample to run Leiden on, default is None, 200000 works well.
+  --subsample           Number of samples used to run Leiden.
+Default is None, 200000 works well.
-  --n_neighbors         Number of neighbors to use when creating the graph, default is 250.
+  --n_neighbors         Number of neighbors to use when creating the graph.
+Default is 250.
   --meta_field           Purpose of the clustering, name of output folder.
   --matching_field       Key used to match folds split and H5 representation file.
   --rep_key REP_KEY     Key pattern for representations to grab: z_latent, h_latent.
   --folds_pickle        Pickle file with folds information.
   --main_path           Workspace main path.